syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 ![](SfDataGrid_images/SfDataGridWithoutTopPadding.png)

-The [Frame.ios](https://developer.xamarin.com/api/property/UIKit.UIView.Frame/) is used to layout the View in Xamarin.iOS.
-In the previous output, SfDataGrid header is hides behind the views title bar.
-To display the SfDataGrid header, layout the view accordingly.
-In the below code example, SfDataGrid header is vissible by set the Top padding to 30.

-{% highlight c# %}
+The [Frame](https://developer.xamarin.com/api/property/UIKit.UIView.Frame/) is used to arrange a view in Xamarin.iOS.
+By default a view in Xamarin.iOS will be arranged without any padding from the title bar.
+Hence the content of the arranged view will overlap with the title bar if the top position of its `Frame` is set as `0`.

+To overcome the above problem, the top position of the view's `Frame` has to be customized accordingly to position the view below the title bar in iOS.
+Refer the below code example in which the top position of the SfDataGrid's `Frame` is set to 30 to overcome the problem.

 public override void ViewDidLoad ()
 {
       base.ViewDidLoad ();